shchuko/readosk/README.md

-# readosk-tool - an utility to retrieve OSK key requred for QEMU-AppleSMC
+# readosk - an utility to retrieve OSK key requred for QEMU-AppleSMC

 Build & install: